gemseo/gemseo/doc_src/software/contributing_dev.rst

 * Install the :ref:`requirements`.

-* Run the tests for Python 3.9 and create a development environment under :file:`.tox/py39`:
+* From the root of the git clone, run the tests for Python 3.9 and create a development environment under :file:`.tox/py39`:

 .. code-block:: console